Reckoner Bankbuster

 Pros

-• Gameplay is fast-paced and rewards decision making.
+• The gameplay is fast-paced and rewards decision-making.

 • There is a healthy variety of decks to play.

-• Once you acquire the expensive cards, format is cheap to keep up with.
+• Once you acquire the expensive cards, Legacy is cheap to keep up with.

 • If you want to play Legacy, but don’t want to pay ridiculous prices for the cards, Magic Online is an option to consider.